Academic Regulations

 Academic Amnesty

-Academic amnesty may be granted to a student only once, and amnesty will be posted after the student re-matriculates at the University.
-A student receiving amnesty must still meet the residency requirement by taking the last thirty credits at Monmouth University with a minimum of fifteen (15) in the major field.
-Students who receive Academic Amnesty are required to complete additional course work in order to finish a program.
-Such students may not be considered for graduation with honors.
+Academic amnesty will be posted after a student re-matriculates at the University.
+Students receiving Amnesty must meet the residency requirement by taking the last thirty (30) credits at Monmouth University with a minimum of fifteen (15) in the major field.
+A grade point average adjusted by amnesty shall not be used to determine general honors upon graduation.

-Courses that receive no credit under the grant of amnesty shall not be offered later for fulfillment of any degree requirement, and a grade point average adjusted by amnesty shall not be used to determine general honors upon graduation.
+nt of amnesty shall not be offered later for fulfillment of any degree requirement, and a grade point average adjusted by amnesty shall not be used to determine general honors upon graduation.

 Evaluation of applications for academic amnesty shall be made by the Academic Standards and Review Committee in consultation with the appropriate departments.
 The Committee will inform the Registrar of its decision and of courses affected by the granting of amnesty.